TDCybersecurity/osTicket-1-Introduction-and-Virtual-Machine-Setup/README.md

 ![osTicket3](https://github.com/TDCybersecurity/osTicket-Post-Installation-Setup/assets/142702123/2caeb0b8-b0fe-4dcc-b41f-105f3c1c3448)

+In conclusion, we have gained hands-on experience

-From  Deployment is in progress to  Your deployment is complete \> Go to Resources
+From ◾◾◾Deployment is in progress to ✔️ Your deployment is complete \> Go to Resources

 ![osTicket4](https://github.com/TDCybersecurity/osTicket-Post-Installation-Setup/assets/142702123/a4a53312-0976-4169-81a2-4922e9715af2)